alphagov/whitehall/README.md

 **Use [GOV.UK Docker](https://github.com/alphagov/govuk-docker) to run any commands that follow.**

-## Nomenclature

-- *Govspeak* A variation of [Markdown](https://daringfireball.net/projects/markdown) used throughout whitehall as the general publishing format

 ## Technical documentation

 This is a Ruby on Rails app, and should follow [our Rails app conventions](https://docs.publishing.service.gov.uk/manual/conventions-for-rails-applications.html).